JeffShomali/pokeman-person/README.md

 ![Map After Few Minutes](./assets/2.png)

-### Screen 3: Event Details
+### Screen 3: House/Event Details

 ![Event Details](./assets/3.png)

 #### Requirements:

 1. **Event Information**:
-    - Display detailed event information when an event marker is tapped.
+    - Display detailed event/house information when an event marker is tapped.
     - Include event name, date, time, remaining time, and the number of attendees.
+    - Display up to 6 users avatar attending attending to that house.
 2. **Shadow and Attendance**:
     - Event markers should dynamically update shadow size based on the number of attendees.
     - Ensure the "Users Count Presented" parameter updates as users move closer to the event.